adambard/learnxinyminutes-docs/make.html.markdown

 # However make will use the first pattern rule that can make the target
 %.png: %.ps
-	@echo this rule is not chosen if %.svg and %.ps are both present
+	@echo this rule is not chosen if *.svg and *.ps are both present

 # make already has some pattern rules built-in.
 For instance, it knows
 # how to turn *.c files into *.o files.